 Many see vulnerability as an absence of power, as a victimhood.
 However it takes a powerful individual to be so open, and an equally powerful individual to hold the vulnerability of others with gentleness and compassion.
 This power is an innately feminine energy, a divergence from our predominantly masculine understanding of power as dominance.
 (I'm not talking men v. women, I'm talking specifically about the energy of the feminine and masculine that we all have within us.)

 Many people despise vulnerability.
 They reject it in others as they reject it within themselves.
 Many subscribe to beliefs that tears make you weak, compromise is submission, and susceptibility to pain makes you inferior.
-I do not subscribe to this assaulting belief system.
+I do not subscribe to this disempowering belief system.

 I believe in the power of the feminine; that tears are as valuable as diamonds, compromise is an act of service and creation, and pain is fuel for empathy and passion.

-I believe that vulnerability is powerful.
+I believe that vulnerability can be powerful.

 Since arriving at my residency at Art Hub 2 weeks ago, I've acknowledged tremendous changes occurring within myself and my life.
-I've oscillated between overt strength and vulnerability.
+I've oscillated between overt strength and tender vulnerability.
 I've been flooded with intensity; laughter, anger, sadness, guilt, glee and more.
 As a result, I've also flooded with tremendous soft power.
 I'm not talking about resilience against the odds, I'm talking about a power that needs no opponent to stand tall.